satusdev/bedrock-forge/docs/example-workflow.md

 ### 1. Local Site Creation

 - Run `./scripts/local/site-init.sh myblog --port=8005` to scaffold a new site.
+- DB_CONTAINER will be set dynamically in your env files (e.g., `DB_CONTAINER=myblog_db`).
+- All provisioning scripts use DB_CONTAINER from env for MySQL and WP-CLI commands.
 - Generate .env files and switch to the desired environment.
 - Start containers with `cd websites/myblog && docker-compose up -d`.